Jash-2000/Adv_Control_Systems/README.md

 | Uncertainty tracking | No covariance                   | Tracks covariance (P)                   |
 | Output               | Single “best guess”             | Best guess + uncertainty                |
 | Use case             | Clean models, little noise      | Real-world noisy systems                |

+---

+A feedback controller is generally required to study even in case of simulation because of how the optimizations are performed.
+Even if you follow the optimized trajectory perfectly:
+- Interpolation errors: u_ref and x_ref are usually interpolated from discrete points.These Linear interpolation introduces small deviations between collocation points.
+- Feedback control differences: In trajectory optimization, you might design a time-varying LQR.
+If the system deviates slightly, the feedback acts on this error, creating small differences in the trajectory.
+- Nonlinearities and solver tolerances: The optimization might use a simplified or linearized model.
+Real Systems follow the full nonlinear dynamics, so small differences accumulate over time.
+- Discrete vs continuous enforcement: Trajectory optimization enforces dynamics only at discrete points, not between them.
+Solvers like ode45 fills in the gaps, revealing deviations that weren’t penalized in optimization.